mike-osberg/hello-world/README.md

 This is a README file.
-I suppose you are should read this first.
+I suppose you should read this first.